toweeelie/django-danceschool-competitions/README.md

       ./manage.py runserver

 Starting page shows lists of available competitions.
-These can be added through admin panel: http://127.0.0.0.1:8000/admin
+Competition can be added through admin panel: http://127.0.0.0.1:8000/admin/

+Skating table calculator is also available at http://127.0.0.1:8000/skatingcalculator/